tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Sincerity

+1/Day

+When you attempt to influence a creature (through a skill check, using a charm person spell, etc.), roll twice and take the better result.

+**Quirk:** Affectionate.

+---

 #### Skin of Your Teeth

 _Recharge 6+:_ When an enemy attacks you, subtract 1 from the natural attack roll after seeing it.